 No one wants a sample library that’s full of bugs, heavy on your system, or a pain to use, so I’ve only included libraries from reputable companies that are known for making great products.

-I’ll update this list weekly until it’s complete, with examples and full descriptions of each library.
+I’ll be updating this list regularly until it’s complete, with examples and full descriptions of each library.

-For the full list (containing links and single-sentence descriptions):
+For the basic version of the full list (containing links and single-sentence descriptions):

 I hope to add video walkthroughs of each library in the near future too.

 Stay tuned, and subscribe for updates.

 [NB: click on the title / heading of each library to visit the relevant website]